jwizzle/nd.nvim/README.md

 ## Todo

 * Actually document code
+* What happens if zettel titles are double?
+* Renaming zettels
 * More telescope shortcuts
 * Actions to fill the header of current file with links/tags from zettel contents
 * Some caching mechanism/optimizations/prefetching